Welcome to the Dialog Research Center

 DialRC provides a testbed with real users that anyone in the community can run tests on, gathering a large amount of data.
 The DialRC teams aids in preparation of the studies and in packaging of the data that is collected.

-DialRC is conducting a community-wide spoken dialog challenge (SDC).
+DialRC conducts community-wide spoken dialog challenges (SDC).
 There are a variety of ways to participate in this effort, which is aimed at bringing the community together and providing common data and tasks.